luoyh/sers/ro-spring/README.md

-> the project is tiny spring IoC
+> the project is tiny spring IoC and AOP